1. Field of application

 Tickets acquired through online sales and printed through print@home may not be copied.
 Only the first person to show the ticket at the entrance is entitled to admission.

 The Theatres treat personal data as confidential according to the terms of applicable data protection law.
-They are authorized to make customer data available to external service providers under strong contractual limitations, for example to send information or publications on behalf of the Theatres.
+Personal customer data from telephone and written orders (including email) or from online ticket sales will be processed in accordance with data protection law to the extent necessary for executing the contract, or for taking steps prior to entering into a contract, in an automated process.
+Data is not shared with third parties for advertising purposes.
+The Theatres are authorized to make customer data available to external service providers on behalf of the Theatres and under strong contractual limitations, for example to send information or publications.

 a) Admission will only be granted with a valid ticket.
 The foyers of the performance venues are generally opened one hour before curtain time.